EnoughTea/rust-filen/README.md

 // Also, for advanced usage, there are rust_filen::crypto
 // with crypto-functions to encrypt/decrypt various Filen metadata and
-// rust_filen::queries as a way to define your own Filen API queries. use anyhow::bail;  // bail is used for demo purposes, it's not really needed. use secstr::SecUtf8;
+// rust_filen::queries as a way to define your own Filen API queries. use secstr::SecUtf8;
 ```